artandmath/AssetManager/README.md

 )
 ```

+Open the example nukescript for further documentation.

-To disable color on the tokens and to disable the override add the following environment variables with empty stirngs:
+To disable color on the tokens and to disable the override field above the tokens, add the following environment variables with empty stirngs:

 ```bash
 #! /bin/bash